senseoftech/apitester/README.md

 ### Scenario file location

-You need to include your scenarios files into a specific folder called ´´´Scenarios´´´
+You need to include your scenarios files into a specific folder called Â´Â´Â´ScenariosÂ´Â´Â´

 You need to add the "copyalways" or "copyifnewer" flag to your scenarios files.